 A popular herb that has earned its way to having a household name, basil is the plant that you should certainly be adding to your container herb and vegetable garden this growing season.
 Fragrant, leafy, and eager to grow, this Mediterranean member of the mint family will be a wonderful addition to your garden.

 Basil is great to have on hand for culinary purposes, and it is also quite easy on the eyes, once it has started to grow.
-With new varieties of basil popping up each season, you are certain to find a version of this plant that you love.
-Take a look at our complete guide to growing basil to learn more about how to have a successful basil harvest this year!
+With new varieties of basil popping up each season, you are certain to find a version of this seasonal favorite to love.
+Take a look at our complete guide to growing basil to learn more about how to have successful basil harvests throughout the season.

 When to Plant Basil?